CodeYourFuture/Terminal-Coursework-Week1/README.md

 For this task, I want you to **stop** the counter when I have counted to 10.

 #### 3) Answer
+I have counted to 1
+I have counted to 2
+I have counted to 3
+I have counted to 4
+I have counted to 5
+I have counted to 6
+I have counted to 7
+I have counted to 8
+I have counted to 9
+I have counted to 10
+You should have used Ctrl+C to end the script by now!
+I have counted to 11!
+You should have used Ctrl+C to end the script by now!
+I have counted to 12!
+You should have used Ctrl+C to end the script by now!
+I have counted to 13!
+You should have used Ctrl+C to end the script by now!
+I have counted to 14!
+You should have used Ctrl+C to end the script by now!
+I have counted to 15!
+You should have used Ctrl+C to end the script by now!
+I have counted to 16!
+^Ccyf@cyf-ThinkPad-L560:~/Documents/Terminal-Coursework-Week1/MyDocuments/Scripts$ ^C

 Copy the output of the script here
+1. ls
+2. cd Scripts
+3. ./count_to_100.sh
+4. Ctrl+C
 <!-- Write your answer here -->

 ### 4) Quiz